 Frequently Asked Questions

-FASEB is looking for any visually compelling images produced during the course of daily research activities (e.g., electron microscopy, fluorescent microscopy, medical/anatomical illustrations, x-ray crystallography, histology, gel electrophoresis, digital data representations, etc.).
+FASEB is looking for visually compelling images produced during the course of daily life science research activities (e.g., electron microscopy, fluorescent microscopy, medical/anatomical illustrations, x-ray crystallography, histology, gel electrophoresis, data visualizations, etc.).

-None of last years’ winning images used the imaging technique would like to use.
+None of the previous images used the imaging technique I use.
 Should I still submit my image to FASEB’s BioArt competition?

 What types of videos can I submit?

-Any video that is created as part of daily research activities or to illustrate research results can be submitted (e.g., chemotaxis, time-lapse photography, cultured cardiac cells “beating,” enzymatic activity animations, etc.).
+Any video that is created as part of daily research activities or to illustrate research results can be submitted (e.g., chemotaxis, time-lapse photography, cultured cardiac cells “beating,” enzymatic activity animations, other data visualizations, etc.).

 How will I know if my video or image has been selected as a winner?